The best kind of love is the boring kind.

 Passion fades.
 Spontaneity can get us in trouble.
 Constantly asking “What should we do next?” will pill a relationship like any bad sweater rubbing against your pits.
 Good love is boring.
 Good love is sitting in silence after work on a Tuesday, elbow-to-elbow at a stale dive bar watching a Celebrity Bowling Championship sharing a pizza, finding comfort in car rides because you listen to good music loudly and he tries to rap and you laugh with him.
 These moments are stable and reliable.
 They’re secure.
 They’re boring.

 One thing I really love about my fiancé is that he’s very comfortable in this kind of love.
 (Writer’s Note: Calling him fiancé is super weird to me and kind of sounds pompous?
-The word is perfectly complimentary of a middle finger proving to everyone else that you’ve fallen in love.
+The word is perfectly complementary to a middle finger proving to everyone else that you’ve fallen in love.
 No?
 Anyway.)
 He doesn’t expect me to be his bombastic lover.
 He expects me to be me—sweatpants and a Pete Hamill novel with the slippers I can microwave so their lavender beans can warm my toes throughout the winter.
 Of course I can surprise him here or there, but he’s happy when I’m doing my thing.
 And he’s even happier when he’s doing his thing.

 My favorite example of this happened right in the beginning of our relationship.
 My love language is “physical touch” and his is “acts of service.”
 He’d rather start my car in the morning than spoon me for hours on end.
 Despite that, we still cuddle.
 One day during a cuddle session, he rolled over to get up for the bathroom.
 I pouted a little bit at the blank spot on the bed and he said, “Brittany, you need to fight your own battles now.”
 It made me laugh; now looking back, I realized how right he was.
 Even if he wasn’t trying to make a point.